The Black-footed Cat (Felis nigripes) is the smallest cat in Africa and the second smallest of all wild cats.

 Subspecies: none

-The scientific name for the Black-footed Cat is Felis nigripes which is also known as the binomial name, species name, latin name, biological name or zoological name.
+The scientific name for the Black-footed Cat is Felis nigripes which is also known as the binomial name, species name, Latin name, biological name or zoological name.
 Some use the term 'botanical name' however that term is only applicable to the plant kingdom (botany) and not the animal kingdom (zoology).

 Black-footed Cat (Felis nigripes) Subspecies